danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 The payload indicates that it is of type `view_submission` and contains some information about the Slack `team` and `user`.

-The `view` section contains a `blocks` section, which is a repetition of the blocks we defined earlier in Part 3 when creating the form, which follows the Slack Block Kit format.
+The `view` section contains a `blocks` section, which is a repetition of the blocks we defined earlier in Part 3 when creating the form, which follows the [Slack Block Kit](https://api.slack.com/block-kit/building) format.
 We can disregard this section.

-The `view` section also contains a `state` section, which is the most important part of the payload.
+The `view` section also contains a `state` section.
 Here is where we find the actual values the user filled in the modal form.
 For example, the category option the user selected is available in `payload["view"]["state"]["values"]["category_block"]["category_select"]["selected_option"]["value"]`.

 The attributes of the payload need to be parsed out for instantiating and saving a `Comment` model in the Rails app.
 I find it helpful to create a mapping table before writing the code, to be confident that all the data is available: